SourceMashup/C4/README.md

 # C4
 A simple PHP development framework that works similariy to Jekyll

-Start by navigating to /dbCreate.php to add in mysql database information
+Start your server and navigate to the url `/dbCreate.php` to add in mysql database information

 ## How to use
 Create pages in the database in the __URLS__ table